jaques67/Generate-CSharp-Solution/README.md

 ## Description
 This Powershell script is used to generate a C# solution with projects that are often included.
+The script will also create a generic README.md file containing the solution name as a header.

 ## Usage